Motion for leave to bring in a Bill (Standing Order No. 23)

 A proper review would flush out Skillen’s claims that he warned the Department for Business, Energy and Industrial Strategy of the flaws in the system.
 That is an audacious claim, because he is either telling the truth, in which case he did not care about the flaws and continued to make money, or it is just further bluster.

-I remind the House of the number of those affected, which in turn underlines the need for wider Government action: 4,262 households in the UK have HELMS solar PV green deals, with 3,054 in Scotland and 142 in my constituency; so 93% of those loans are in Scotland, with 97% of my affected constituents having loans in the 20 to 25-year range.
+I remind the House of the number of those affected, which in turn underlines the need for wider Government action: 4,262 households in the UK have HELMS solar PV green deals, with 3,054 in Scotland and 142 in my constituency; 93% of the green deal loans are in Scotland, with 97% of my affected constituents having loans in the 20 to 25-year range.
 With such numbers of households possibly affected, further Government action is obviously required.

 I will now cover the main failings and use them to set the terms for a Government review aimed at making recommendations with regard to compensation.
 First, the length of the loans needs to be considered.
 I can only conclude that such loans were a cynical manoeuvre by HELMS to reduce the annual repayment figure below the predicted first year savings, as per the golden rule.